opnfv/vineperf/docs/testing/user/userguide/yardstick.rst

 Testcase customization
 ^^^^^^^^^^^^^^^^^^^^^^

-Yardstick testcases are described by YAML files. vswitchperf specific testcases are part of the vswitchperf repository and their yaml files can be found at ``yardstick/tests`` directory.
+Yardstick testcases are described by YAML files.
+ViNePerf specific testcases are part of the ViNePerf repository and their yaml files can be found at ``yardstick/tests`` directory.
 For detailed description of yaml file structure, please see yardstick documentation and testcase samples.
-Only vswitchperf specific parts will be discussed here.
+Only ViNePerf specific parts will be discussed here.

 Example of yaml file: